open-imx/imxIcons/CONTRIBUTING.md

 - **Build**: Generates project documentation using Hatch.
 - **Deploy**: Deploys the generated documentation to GitHub Pages.

-The release workflow (`release.yml`) is triggered when a tag is pushed to the `main` branch:
+The release workflow (`pre-release.yml`):
 - **Testing and Linting**: Similar to the Build workflow, tests and lint checks are run across multiple Python versions.
-- **Publishing**,:
+- **Publishing**: Creates a GitHub pre-release with distribution artifacts.

+### Release
+To release a new version of the application:
+- Ensure the version has been appropriately updated prior to the pre-release.
+Use versioning tools mentioned above.
+- Manually publish the release to make it available to users.

+The release workflow (`release.yml`) is triggered when a release is published on GitHub:
   - Publishes the package to PyPI.
-  - Creates a GitHub release with distribution artifacts.
+  - Code Coverage will be published on codecov.com.
   - Triggers a release event in the related repository (`open-imx/imxIconsApi`).

 This setup ensures rigorous testing and smooth deployment processes, while keeping workflows efficient for feature branch development.